youarhache/BankAccountKata/README.md

-# kataAccountManagement
+# BankAccountKata
-Kata of a simple account management API
+Kata of a simple bank account management API